LoayYengin/LoayYengin/README.md

 ![clone-repo](readme-assets/clone-repo.gif)
 - Go into the repository: `cd "respository-name"`
 - Change to the new branch: `git switch my-resume`
-- Run the command `bundle install`
+- Run the command: `bundle install`
-- Run the command `bundle exec jekyll build` to build your website (This will create a new directory called "_site")
+- Run the command: `bundle exec jekyll build` to build your website
-  - Only `jekyll build` is required after building your site for the first time.
-- Go into _site: `cd _site`
+- Go into the newly created directory _site: `cd _site`
 - Run the command `bundle exec jekyll serve`
-  - Only `jekyll serve` is required after hosting your site locally for the first time.
 - Open up a web browser and go to`localhost:4000` to preview your website

 ### 5. Customize your website locally